 Since the employer holds the group policy with a specific insurance company, employees do not usually have the individual discretion to shop around for the coverage offered in a benefits package.

-Opting for an alternative or supplemental life insurance policy may require passing a life insurance medical exam.
+Opting for an alternative or supplemental life insurance policy may require undergoing a life insurance medical exam.
 This exam could consist of a verbal questionnaire with a medical professional and collecting blood and/or urine samples.

 Together, medical history and personal information are some of the different factors used to decide whether an applicant is eligible for life insurance coverage.